Guide to starting an Alternative Provision

 5) Check your premises.

 Your premises needs to be safe for young people and you are responsible for this whether it is a shared premises or just for your use.
 The standards that are expected for an independent school are helpful as guidance here.
-In terms of standards are the premises, these are the independent schools requirements:
+In terms of standards are the premises, these are some of the independent schools requirements which set a good standard however you choose to set up:

 · A detailed fire risk assessment is carried out by a competent person.